 As you take your time with your food you might experience each bite as a symphony of sound.
 Listen to the sound of yourself chewing: what can you appreciate about your food as you listen to its sonic qualities?

 Experiencing the sense-awakening qualities of your food might allow you to appreciate the juiciness, tang or earthiness of your meal, bringing you out of automatic pilot into the delights of the present moment.
 When you let yourself awaken to the color, touch, sound, taste and smell of what you are eating, do you notice your mood lifting?
 When you focus on eating do you notice if you are having fewer drifting thoughts?

 Bite by bite you may also be noticing the shift from hunger to fullness.
 What are the sensations that you’re feeling in your body as you eat?
 The feeling of comfortable fullness (not overly full) is the body’s signal that it’s had enough – this is what it can break down and use efficiently now.
 How does it feel in your body when you are comfortably full?
 Perhaps you are aware that there are no more hunger pangs, your energy has lifted, and there is a subtle feeling of the stomach stretching.
 By stopping eating when you are comfortably full you are nourishing your body in a way that takes good care of you.

-Please join us for our Mindful Eating Theme Week to enjoy a variety of mindfulness practices about how mindful eating can enhance your life, and the opportunity to work live with skilled teachers and clinicians guiding you through this path to freedom and joy.
+Discover eM Life and our Mindful Eating series to enjoy a variety of mindfulness practices on how mindful eating can enhance your life.
+Gain access to skilled teachers and clinicians who can guide you through this path to freedom and joy.
 Bon Appetit!

 Elaine Smookler is an eMindful instructor and registered psychotherapist, with a 20 year mindfulness practice.